 - 6.8 The approach focuses on a fabric first methodology to ensure the maximum benefits of passive and low energy design and technology can be achieved.
 This serves to reduce energy demand and minimise lifecycle cost. - 6.9 In addition to the requirements of this policy, proposals for dwellings should consider how to make best use of site orientation, building form, layout, landscaping and materials to maximise natural light and heat, whilst avoiding internal overheating by providing passive cooling and/ or mechanical ventilation, thus reducing potential overheating and reliance on air conditioning systems. - 6.10 On all new dwellings and commercial development over 1,000sqm it will be expected that the development is tested through the most up to date SAP calculations to demonstrate the performance gap between design and construction.
 These calculations would take place in accordance with the methodology set out in paragraph 5.9.
-For sites of over 10 dwellings where standard house types are used, a sample of at least 20% of all dwellings (and including all house types) shall be tested.
+For sites of over 10 dwellings where standard house types are used, a sample of at least 20% of all dwellings (and including all house types) shall be tested. - PMM02 6.11 This policy supports and expands upon Local Plan policies DS3, SC0, HS1, BE1, CC1 and CC3 through introducing target fabric efficiency improvements through the design of proposed buildings to reduce carbon emissions.
+The DPD aligns with and should be read alongside Local Plan policy DM2 with regard the assessment of the viability of development to meet the policies of the DPD and development plan as a whole.

-7.Energy Sources
+7. Energy Sources

-Policy NZC2(B): Zero or Low Carbon Energy Sources and Zero Carbon Ready Technology
+PMM14 Policy NZC2(B): Zero or Low Carbon Energy Sources and Zero Carbon Ready Technology

-New development of one or more new dwellings (C3 or C4 use class) and/or 1,000sqm or more of new non-residential floorspace, hotels (C1 use class), or residential institutions (C2 use class) should demonstrate through an energy statement that additional renewable, zero and low carbon energy technologies have been provided on-site to achieve the carbon reductions required by Policy NZC1 and achieve on-site net zero operational carbon wherever possible.
+New development of one or more new dwellings (C3 or C4 use class) and/or 1,000sqm or more of new non-residential floorspace, hotels (C1 use class), or residential institutions (C2 use class) should demonstrate through an energy statement that additional renewable, zero and low carbon energy technologies have been provided on-site to achieve the carbon reductions required by Policy NZC1 and achieve on-site net zero regulated operational carbon wherever possible.